overleaf/spelling/README.md

 overleaf/spelling
 ===================

-The backend spellcheck API that performs spell checking for Overleaf
+The backend spellcheck API that performs spell checking for Overleaf.

 License
 -------